NEUROSPIN is looking for a post-doctoral researcher to study infants’ and adults’ brain with Optically Pumped

 - Ph.D. in Physics, Engineering, Cognitive neuroscience, or related discipline

 - Thorough knowledge of the technical, theoretical and practical principles of M/EEG, and expertise in signal processing.

 - Fluent knowledge in computer programming (languages: Python, Matlab)

 - Knowledge of cognitive neuroscience

 Knowledge of the French language is not required, but would be a bonus.

-NeuroSpin is France’s advanced brain-imaging center – a building entirely dedicated to the understanding of the human brain and the development of neuroscience technologies.
+NeuroSpin is France’s most advanced brain-imaging center.
+The whole building is dedicated to the understanding of the human brain and to the development of brain imaging technologies.
 Five laboratories currently share their expertise on site and provide a stimulating research environment.
-NeuroSpin hosts 8 state-of-the-art neuroimaging systems including three human MRIs (3T, 7T, and soon a world-record 11.7 Tesla), three animal MRIs (7T, 11.7T and 17.T), an MEG system, and a 3-photon imaging system.
-The MEG is a 306-channel system (Neuromag/Elekta) typically paired with EEG (native + EGI) and eye-tracking (Eyelink 1000 SR Research).
+NeuroSpin hosts 8 state-of-the-art neuroimaging systems including 3 human MRIs (3T, 7T, and soon a world-record 11.7 Tesla), 3 animal MRIs (7T, 11.7T and 17.T), an MEG system, and a 3-photon imaging system.
+The MEG machine is a 306-channel system (Neuromag/Elekta) typically paired with EEG (native + EGI) and eye-tracking (Eyelink 1000 SR Research).